NXT The Great American Bash (2023)

-The 2023 NXT The Great American Bash was a professional wrestling event produced by WWE.
-It was the fourth annual Great American Bash held for the promotion's developmental brand NXT, the 11th Great American Bash under the WWE banner, and the 25th Great American Bash event overall.
-The event took place on Sunday, July 30, 2023, at the H-E-B Center at Cedar Park in the Austin suburb of Cedar Park, Texas and, unlike the previous three years, which aired as special episodes of NXT, the 2023 event aired via livestreaming, marking the first Great American Bash to air on both Peacock and the WWE Network.
+The 2023 NXT The Great American Bash was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the fourth annual Great American Bash produced by WWE for NXT, the 11th Great American Bash under the WWE banner, and the 25th Great American Bash event overall.
+The event took place on July 30, 2023, at the H-E-B Center at Cedar Park in the Austin suburb of Cedar Park, Texas.

+Unlike the previous three years, which aired as special episodes of NXT, the 2023 event aired via livestreaming, marking the first Great American Bash to air on both Peacock and the WWE Network.
 Although the event returned to being a television special of NXT in 2024, it returned to livestreaming in 2025.

 Seven matches were contested at the event, including one on the pre-show.
 In the main event, Carmelo Hayes defeated Ilja Dragunov to retain the NXT Championship.
 In other prominent matches, "Dirty" Dominik Mysterio defeated Wes Lee and Mustafa Ali to retain the NXT North American Championship and Tiffany Stratton defeated Thea Hail in a submission match to retain the NXT Women's Championship.
 The event was notable for the professional wrestling in-ring debut of Olympic Gold medallist Gable Steveson.

 Production

 Background

-The event was held at the H-E-B Center at Cedar Park in the Austin suburb of Cedar Park, Texas.
+WWE's 11th Great American Bash, and fourth annual for its developmental brand, NXT, was held at the H-E-B Center at Cedar Park in the Austin suburb of Cedar Park, Texas.

 The Great American Bash is a professional wrestling event established in 1985.
-Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) in 2004, which continued until 2009.
+Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) event in 2004, which continued until 2009.
 Following this 2009 event, The Great American Bash was discontinued as a PPV.
-In 2012, WWE revived the event to be held as a special episode of SmackDown but was again discontinued.
+In 2012, WWE revived the event to be held as a one-off special episode of SmackDown.
 In 2020, WWE again revived the event, this time for the developmental brand NXT as an annual television special of the NXT program.

 On May 28, 2023, during Battleground, it was announced that the 11th Great American Bash under the WWE banner, the fourth annual for NXT, and 25th overall, would be held on Sunday, July 30 at the H-E-B Center at Cedar Park in the Austin suburb of Cedar Park, Texas.
 Instead of airing as a television special like the previous three events, the 2023 event was held as a livestreaming event, marking the first Great American Bash to air on WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.